 From the past few years, Samsung is unanimously leading the Indian smartphone market share, and Q2 2017 is not an exception.
 But, the rising Chinese vendors have already impacted the Samsung smartphone sales, as this quarter, Samsung recorded a 4% marginal drop compared to the same quarter in the last year.
 This decline was noticed last year itself, as Xiaomi dethroned Samsung with its Redmi Note 4 and became the best selling smartphone in the last quarter.
 It is evident that the coming quarters would be very tough for Samsung, and it has to come up with more budget-range smartphones to record positive growth again.

 Since Q4 2016, the Apple of China – Xiaomi has occupied the second position in the Indian smartphone market share with a 25% QoQ growth.
 The introduction of several budget-end phones throughout the year has shown positive growth in sales.
 Also, like in the last quarter, in Q2 2017, 2 million Redmi Note 4 smartphones were sold out which made it be the highest shipped smartphone in a single quarter.

 Xiaomi also started to increase their offline presence, and the opening of authorized Mi stores – Mi Home helped to triple their offline shipments.
 The introduction of Mi 5X and Mi 5A will further increase their market share in the next quarter.

 With a strong 26% QoQ growth, the aggressive marketing techniques are helping Vivo to be in the third position.
-This time, the Chinese brand has occupied 13% market share from 4% compared to last year at the same period.
-As mentioned in my previous article, the offline marketing is the key factor in driving sales.
-The company is planning to invest even more in the in-shop promotional activities to further improve their sales.
+This time, the Chinese brand has occupied 13% market share from 4% compared to last year in the same period.
+As mentioned in my previous article, offline marketing is the key factor in driving sales.
+The company is planning to invest even more in the in-shop promotional activities to further improve its sales.